How to create wow images for email newsletter

 So, you’ve found the images for your newsletter.
 What is next?

-How to edit photos for email campaign without web-designer?
+How to edit images for newsletters without a web-designer?

 Imagine, you choose the email template in the bulk mailer and want to make it brighter.
 Of course, the easiest way is to add the header illustration.